LennrtV/TalentosoCodingTest-Angular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Development server for mock api
+## Development server for backend
 Run `ng server` for a dev backend server based on the json file at server/db.json.
 The server will be available at `http://localhost:8000/`.

 ## Generate mock data
-Run `ng data` to populate server/db.json with project data.
+Run `ng data` to populate server/db.json with mock project data.